Jun'yō Maru: Sinking

 Jun'yō Maru was making a defensive zigzag course, but one of her turns placed her abeam of the submerged Tradewind.
 At about 1600 hrs on 18 September, Tradewind fired a spread of four torpedoes from a range of about 1800 yard.
 Two hit Jun'yō Maru, one in her forward holds and the other aft.
 One escort vessel retaliated by dropping three depth charges, while the other rescued Japanese survivors.
 Tradewind dived deep and escaped damage.
 Jun'yō Maru sank by her stern in about 15 minutes at position 2°53′S 101°11′E.

 Jun'yō Maru's Japanese crew launched one of her lifeboats, but it was holed and quickly swamped.
 Its occupants used an axe to repel PoWs in the water who tried to reach the boat.
 Rōmushas and PoWs in Jun'yō Maru's holds had difficulty getting up on deck to abandon ship.
-The senior British PoW, a Captain Upton, organised PoWs to launch the liferafts and throw overboard any dunnage that might provide buoyancy for survivors in the water.
+The senior British PoW, Lieutenant Commander H.C.
+Upton RNVR, organised PoWs to launch the liferafts and throw overboard any dunnage that might provide buoyancy for survivors in the water.
 Many rōmushas and PoWs either went down with the ship or drowned as they floated in the ocean.

 The next morning, one of the Japanese escort vessels returned and rescued 680 surviving prisoners.
 They were taken to Pekanbaru, where they were put to work building the railway.
-One survivor reported that no rōmushas survived, and only 96 Allied PoWs.
+A compiled list of names puts the number of allied POW deaths at around 1,449.
+It is unknown exactly how many rōmushas were killed, but most estimates are between 4,000 and 4,100.